-Seth Shteir developed a love of arid lands while visiting Arizona’s national parks as a child with his father.
+Seth Shteir is pleased to serve MBCA as a private citizen from the community of Joshua Tree.
+Seth developed a love of arid lands while visiting Arizona’s national parks as a child with his father.
 Clambering up saguaro-strewn slopes, observing iridescent hummingbirds and surprising coatimundis in a desert wash instilled a desire to protect special places.

 Seth came to the California desert to work for the National Parks Conservation Association on park protection issues related to Joshua Tree National Park, Death Valley National Park and the Mojave National Preserve.
 Prior to living in the Morongo Basin, Seth shared his passion for the natural world for thirteen years as an outdoor educator and classroom teacher at the New Jersey School of Conservation, Fresh Air Fund, Lorado Taft Field School, and Children’s Community School in Van Nuys, California.